EHeav/Calculator-App/README.md

 # Calculator-App
-This is a learning application utilizing the youtube video located at "https://www.youtube.com/watch?v=sBJmRD7kNTk&amp;t=585s" this is NOT original work and is used for learning purposes only
+This is a learning application utilizing the youtube video located at "https://www.youtube.com/watch?v=sBJmRD7kNTk&amp;t=585s" this is NOT completely original work and is used for learning purposes only

 I added some new colors and functionalities to the origional design.